Compared to Zillow, Homesnap is one of the smaller property databases offering lead generation for real estate professionals.

 Is Homesnap Good for Realtors?
 6 Reviews

-Due to the lack of information about marketing performance data regarding lead generation and data accuracy, it is difficult to determine whether Homesnap is suitable for realtors.
+Due to the lack of marketing performance data regarding lead generation and data accuracy, it is difficult to determine whether Homesnap suits realtors.

 I also looked into different user reviews, and they are, let’s call it, so-so and inconclusive.